LesFruitsDefendus/guides/docs/source/harvest-guide/record-data-in-saskatoon.md

    ---
    name: fig-03
    scale: 10%
-   alt: Adding a new fruits recepient
+   alt: Adding a new fruits recipient
    align: right
    ---

-   Figure 03: Adding a new fruits recepient
+   Figure 03: Adding a new fruits recipient
    ```

 4. Using the drop-down menu, choose the fruit type under "Tree" ({ref}`Fig 04 <fig-04>`).